 Frank J. Martinez is founder of The Martinez Group PLLC, a Brooklyn-based law firm specializing in intellectual property protection.
 A former designer and Design Patent Examiner, Martinez earned a BFA in Fine Art from Pratt Institute in New York and served as Production Director for Landor Associates prior to attending law school.
 Having worked closely with design professionals for many years in both design and legal capacities, Martinez understands firsthand the business and intellectual property issues faced by designers.

-Sharon Oiga holds BFAs (Graphic Design & Photography) from the UIC School of Design and an MFA (Graphic Design) from Yale University.
-At multidisciplinary design firms, including Studio/lab Chicago, she specialized in identity, branding, publication design, and packaging with collaborators in the science, education, arts, health, and business sectors.
-Currently an Associate Professor at UIC, Sharon’s work—and her students’ coursework—is consistently recognized through awards, publications, exhibitions, and funding.
-A two-time recipient of major funding by Sappi Ideas That Matter, Sharon was also honored to receive the student-voted UIC Silver Circle Teaching Award.
+Sharon Oiga holds an MFA in Graphic Design from Yale University, and BFAs in Graphic Design & Photography from the University of Illinois at Chicago (UIC).
+At multidisciplinary design firms, including Studio/lab Chicago, she specialized in identity, brand strategy, publication design, and packaging with collaborators in science, education, arts, health, and business.
+Currently an Associate Professor and Chair of Graphic Design at UIC, Sharon’s work — and her students’ coursework — is consistently recognized through awards, publications, exhibitions, and funding.
+A two-time recipient of major funding by Sappi Ideas That Matter, Sharon was also honored to receive the student-voted Silver Circle Teaching Award.
 She has written about her teaching in Designer Magazine, a UCDA publication.
 In addition to SOTA, she serves as a Director of the Chicago Design Archive.
-Also, she is allergic to cats.

 Neil Summerour obsessively creates letters.
 His Positype foundry carries the flag for his typefaces while Swash & Kern allows him to put a face to much of his custom lettering.
 As equally comfortable looping around with corporate commissions as he is personal projects and foundry releases, he is always at home in the studio.
 He teaches, lectures, workshops, mentors, and loves type and lettering.
 He’s a maker with Fairgoods, a maker of bad jokes, and a devoted follower of creativity.
 He lives in Georgia with his family, with always one foot in Japan.